Majority of Delta shareholders vote for disclosure of climate lobbying efforts

-June 17 (Reuters) - A majority of Delta Air Line Inc's (DAL.N) shareholders voted in favor of making the airline disclose its climate lobbying efforts, as per preliminary results at the company's annual general meeting on Thursday.
+(Reuters) - A majority of Delta Air Line Inc’s shareholders voted in favor of making the airline disclose its climate lobbying efforts, as per preliminary results at the company’s annual general meeting on Thursday.

 The motion comes amid rising pressure on companies from investors, activists and governments to match global efforts to combat climate change.

-Last month, a quarter of Exxon Mobil Corp's (XOM.N) board of directors lost their seats to outsiders in a push to force the company's leadership to reckon with the risk of failing to adjust its business strategy to become more environmental-friendly. read more
+Last month, a quarter of Exxon Mobil Corp’s board of directors lost their seats to outsiders in a push to force the company’s leadership to reckon with the risk of failing to adjust its business strategy to become more environmental-friendly.

 Our Standards: The Thomson Reuters Trust Principles.